Fort DeSoto Park

 Pets allowed (however, not on Egmont or Shell Key)

-The largest park within the Pinellas County Park System, Fort De Soto Park consists of 1,136 acres comprised of five interconnected islands (keys).
-These keys are home to beach plants, mangroves, wetlands, palm hammocks, hardwoods, and scores of native plants.
-Each of these species plays a vital role in the preservation and protection of the natural environment.
+Fort De Soto Park is the largest park in the Pinellas County Park System, spanning 1,136 acres across five interconnected islands (keys).
+These islands feature a diverse range of habitats, including beach plants, mangroves, wetlands, palm hammocks, hardwood forests, and hundreds of native plant species, all playing a vital role in preserving Florida’s natural environment.

 Park Features

-Primitive youth camping area for organized youth groups
+• Primitive youth camping area for organized youth groups

 15 picnic shelters

-Playgrounds
+• Playgrounds

-Two large swim centers.
-There is a food concession area located at the North Beach Swim Center.
+• Two large swim centers (there is a food concession area located at the North Beach Swim Center)

-2.25 mile recreational kayak/canoe trail
+• 2.25 mile recreational kayak/canoe trail

-2 fishing piers – Each pier has a food and bait concession.
+• 2 fishing piers – Each pier has a food and bait concession.

-Dog Beach at DeSoto
+Dog Friendly Beach at Fort De Soto

 Most all dogs will romp and play together beautifully when there is no “territory” to protect.
 Seeing this fun unfold on the white sandy beaches of Desoto makes it even more awesome to witness!

-Fort Desoto State Park provides a dog beach near fisherman's cove Waterfront resort with RV sites and vacation villas near Tampa Bay, Florida
+Family's Summer Get away at Fort Desoto State Park provides a dog beach near fisherman's cove Waterfront resort with RV sites and vacation villas near Tampa Bay, Florida

-Video of Egmont Key
+Egmont Key

-Video of Shell Key
+Shell Key

 Top